IjzerenHein/firestore-cms/README.md

 `yarn add firestore-cms --dev`

+## Setup

+After that, initialize a default Firestore CMS configuration for your project.

+`yarn firestore-cms init`

+This will create a folder called `firestore-cms/` in your project which contains the configuration files and generated output.

 ## Configuration

-After that, create a configuration file called `firestore-cms.config.js` in the root of your project.
-See [Configuration](/configuration) on how to create a configuration file.

-`./firestore-cms.config.js`
+The configuration is stored in `firestore-cms/config.js`.
+See [Configuration](/configuration) for all the setup options.

 ## Test & build